 - Run knife around sides of pan to loosen.
 Cool cheesecake completely.

-- Can be made 2 days ahead.
-Keep refrigerated.
-Release pan sides from cheesecake; transfer to platter.
+- Release pan sides from cheesecake; transfer to platter.

 - Garnish with lime slices and serve.

 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

 Conversion Information We get a lot of requests to help with conversions especially between various countries like Canada, the U.K. and Australia.
 These tables should help you make those conversions.
 For your convenience we have included a Conversion Chart.

 Disclaimer Unless indicated recipes influenced by cookbooks, magazines or family traditions.